15 Answers to 529 Plan Questions

 If invested correctly, the gains will make up for the taxes and penalties you’ll pay for non-educational related withdrawals.

-For example, if you contribute $1,000 a year and realize a 7% gain each year for 18 years, your child’s 529 plan will have about $36,000 in the account.
-If you withdraw the full $36,000 for non-educational purposes you’ll pay about $5,100 in federal income tax (assuming a 28% rate) and about $1,800 in penalties.
+For example, if you contribute $1,000 a year and realize a 7% gain each year for 18 years, your child’s 529 plan will have about $36,000 in the account. $18,000 of the $36,000 would be your basis and would be excluded from being taxed or penalized.
+If you withdraw the full $36,000 for non-educational purposes you’ll pay about $5,100 in federal income tax (assuming a 28% effective rate) and about $1,800 in penalties.
 Depending on your state, you may have to pay some recapture fees for the state tax benefit you received and/or pay state income tax on various portions of unqualified withdrawals.
 For example, California imposes a 2.5% fee on the gains portion of your withdrawal.

 If we lived in California, made unqualified withdrawals of $36k, you’d still walk away with around $10,550 in gains or about $28,550 overall (California would penalize you 2.5% of your profit or $450).